gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 ACCOUNT_ID=e152f029-424f-4d4d-9d69-643225113ee5 hydra-signin &
 ```

-Now, point your web browser to [https://localhost:9000/oauth2/auth?response_type=code&client_id=app&redirect_uri=http://localhost:3000/authenticate/callback&state=foo](https://localhost:9000/oauth2/auth?response_type=code&client_id=app&redirect_uri=http://localhost:3000/authenticate/callback&state=foo).
+Now, point the web browser to: [https://localhost:9000/oauth2/auth?response_type=code&client_id=app&redirect_uri=http://localhost:3000/authenticate/callback&state=foo](https://localhost:9000/oauth2/auth?response_type=code&client_id=app&redirect_uri=http://localhost:3000/authenticate/callback&state=foo).

 ![Sign in page](/postimages/advent-2015/sign-in.png)

-Click where it says "Press this link to sign in".
-You should now be redirected to another page.
+Click the text "Press this link to sign in" to be redirected to another page.

 ![Sign in callback page](/postimages/advent-2015/sign-in-cb.png)

-This location of the sign up and sign in locations are defined the env variables `SIGNUP_URL` and `SIGNUP_URL`.
+This location of the sign up and sign in locations are defined the environment variables `SIGNUP_URL` and `SIGNUP_URL`.
 Obviously, these endpoints are just mock ups.
-Find more details on environment variables in the [docs](https://github.com/ory-am/hydra/blob/master/README.md#available-environment-variables).
+There are more details on environment variables in the [docs](https://github.com/ory-am/hydra/blob/master/README.md#available-environment-variables).

-For the next step, you'll need the code you were given.
-Let's call curl again:
+For the next step, use the allocated code and call curl again:

 ```
 # curl --insecure --data "grant_type=authorization_code&code=<code_crom_above>" --user app:secret "https://localhost:9000/oauth2/token"